What are the ten most common questions asked at graduate interviews?

 Interviewee: Thank you: I'd made a note to ask about your appraisal system and the study arrangements for professional exams, but we went over those earlier and I really feel you've covered everything that I need to know at this moment.

-You can also use this opportunity to tell the interviewer anything about yourself that they have not raised during the interview but which you fell is important to your application:
+You can also use this opportunity to tell the interviewer anything about yourself that they have not raised during the interview but which you feel is important to your application:

 Don't feel you have to wait until this point to ask questions - if the chance to ask a question seems to arise naturally in the course of the interview, take it!
 Remember that a traditional interview is a conversation - with a purpose.